-Whilst most lawyers will be horror struck at such a thought, that’s not what’s relevant here.
+Whilst most lawyers will be horror-struck at such a thought, that’s not what’s relevant here.
 What’s relevant is the perception of clients around the service you’re offering.

 Talent Attraction and Talent Retention

 Before re-training as a business consultant and coach, I spent fifteen years in the recruitment industry, specialising in the recruitment of lawyers and accountants.
-During those fifteen years, I discovered the biggest reason for people leaving a firm had absolutely nothing to do with how much they were being paid and everything to do with how they were being treated.
+During those fifteen years, I discovered the biggest reason for people leaving a firm had absolutely nothing to do with how much they were being paid.
+And everything to do with how they were being treated.

 In other words, the culture of the firm was the single most important factor in a talented employee staying with a practice or leaving to join another practice.

-The generation entering the workplace now is specifically seeking to be part of something special, something that does more than just make money.
+The generation entering the workplace now is specifically seeking to be part of something special.
+Something that does more than just make money.
 They want to feel as though they’re adding something to society and making a difference in the world.

 If your business isn’t positioning itself in this way, then you are losing the best talent.
 That doesn’t mean you all have to wear t-shirts and jeans and sit on bean bags.
-It means you must begin to look at your clients and reflect back the changing nature of their businesses.
+It means you must begin to look at your clients and reflect back on the changing nature of their businesses.
 Sometimes professional services businesses think they must act and look a certain way to be credible.
 This simply isn’t the case anymore.

 Vivek does wear jeans and a t-shirt when he sees clients and his team has a very flat structure.
 This is attracting superb talent to their team and therefore superb clients in the creative and innovation sectors.

-Finally, let’s look at two law firms in the UK: Keystone Law and Shakespeare Martineau both award winning law firms with disruptive approaches to law.
-Keystone engages lawyers on a self employed basis, giving them huge flexibility and access to a wide range of very talented colleagues as well as higher income levels.
+Finally, let’s look at two law firms in the UK: Keystone Law and Shakespeare Martineau both award-winning law firms with disruptive approaches to law.
+Keystone engages lawyers on a self-employed basis, giving them huge flexibility and access to a wide range of very talented colleagues as well as higher income levels.
 They describe it as ‘law set free’.